Honest Pros and Cons of Living in Chicago From a Local

 There are parts of Chicago where people are consistently struggling with unemployment, access to services, and inequity in the public schools.

-There are also neighborhoods that are far removed from all of that.
-I lived a very privileged life there and grew up comfortably middle class.
+Some neighborhoods are far removed from all of that.
+I lived a very privileged life there and grew up comfortably middle-class.

 We had some issues with gangs in the neighborhood I grew up in and some light drug dealing, but I never witnessed violence there.
 Chicago is a big city with big city problems.